fionanealon/python-exercises/README.md

 A Fibonacci number sequence is a sequence of numbers where the first two Fibonacci numbers are 0 and 1.
 The next Fibonacci number is the sum of the previous 2 Fibonacci numbers.
 The 7th Fibonacci number in the Fibonacci number sequence = 13 (0 1 1 2 3 5 8 13)

-## Analysis and discussion of the function fib
+## Analysis and discussion of Exercise 1
 Adapted from:

 The function fib calculates the 7th Fibonacci number using a while loop.